vickydevo/PMKK-DEVOPS/Classes/week8/ansible/WSL_Install_ansible.md

 > **Note**: Both Ansible CLI Commands/Ad Hoc Commands and Ansible Playbooks rely on modules to perform tasks.

 ## Ansible Distributions & Versions

-### Ansible and Ansible Playbooks for Automation
   Starting from version 2.10, Ansible is available in two distributions:

 1. **Ansible Core**
     - The actual Ansible tool used to run ad hoc commands and playbooks.